- Abbreviation list

 Of course, to be fair, we should also consider the amount of CO2 emitted to produce and transport a petrol per litre, a data that the author does not have.
 So we need to do the calculation in another way.

 Please note that in figure 1, 60 to 65 g of CO2 emission is related to EV manufacturing.
 It also includes grid losses.
-In order to have a more comparable results , we need to take away the manufacturing emission and emissions related to losses, so lets run a simple math!
+In order to have a more comparable results , we need to take away the manufacturing emission and emissions related to losses, so lets run a simple math for United States.

 (1) Based on 7https://www.eia.gov/tools/faqs/faq.php?id=74&t=11#:~:text=In%202018%2C%20total%20U.S.%20electricity,of%20CO2%20emissions%20per%20kWh. ” In 2018, total U.S. electricity generation by the electric power industry of 4.17 trillion kilowatthours (kWh) from all energy sources resulted in the emission of 1.87 billion metric tons—2.06 billion short tons—of carbon dioxide (CO2).
 This equaled about 0.450 kg of CO2 emissions per kWh “

 (2) It is generally a good and close to reality assumption that each kwh can take you 4.5 to 6 km.
 It of course depends on the weight, temperature, driving pasterns, technology, and most importantly, battery age.
-The older the battery, the higher internal resistance and higher losses, which means that the range of EV diminishes over time.
+The older the battery, the higher internal resistance and higher losses, which means that the range of EV diminishes over time (think about your phone and how it keeps less and less battery after third year!).
 So lets assume 1kwh= 5km range for a 5 year old battery (if we assume that average age a battery is 10 years).

 From (1) and (2) we can see that in USA, in 2018, for each kilometer driven by an EV, 90 g CO2 was emitted.
 This is not far less than petrol Ford focus emission (99 g per km).